MSK Rotation Overview

 Rotation Lead: Dr. Jacqueline Stoller

-1) Sports Medicine clinic (Dr. Stoller/Dr. Zeldin)
+Sports Medicine Clinic (Dr. Stoller/Dr. Zeldin/Dr. Fine)

-4) Physiotherapy (at Dr. Stoller’s clinic)
+Physiotherapy (at Dr. Stoller’s clinic)

-Rotation goals
+Rotation Goals

-3) Introduction to common joint injections.
+Obtain an introduction to common joint injections.

 Evaluation

-MSK competencies
+MSK Competencies

 On this rotation, residents should work towards the following competencies: